brunialti/MENWIZ/README.txt

 MENWIZ: YET ANOTHER CHARACTER LCD MENU WIZARD LIBRARY

-This library implement menu creation with simple and compact code.
+This library implement LCD menu creation with simple and compact code.

 The pros are:
 - (near) asynchronous: that is the library does not take mu control while working, usefull if your sketch need to work while you are changing the settings